AndrewMiranda21/AndrewMiranda21/README.md

 - 👋 Hi, I’m @AndrewMiranda21
 - 👀 I’m interested in ...
 Software or computer engineering
 - 🌱 I’m currently learning ...
 Fullstack-Developer
 - 💞️ I’m looking to collaborate on ...
-Frontend Webs
+Frontend
 - 📫 How to reach me ... +506 60202807

 <!---